mmgen/mmgen-node-tools/README.md

 # MMGen Node Tools

-Helper utilities for Bitcoin and forkcoin full nodes.
+### Terminal-based utilities for Bitcoin and forkcoin full nodes

 Requires modules from the [MMGen online/offline cryptocurrency wallet][6].